danielq1985/rfm_update/README.md

 - Monetary: How much money did the customer spend in the selected period?

 ### Background
-- The dataset is from a real sprinkler service company.
+- The dataset is from a CRM from a sprinkler service company.
 - Our questions:
   - Who are our customers?
   - How can we leverage our data with specific marketing?